Death Claims Attorney in Lima, Ohio

 There are several reasons why a death claim may be denied in Ohio:

-The application was submitted after the two-year statute of limitations window.
+- The application was submitted after the one-year statute of limitations window.

 In these situations, grieving relatives should enlist the services of a professional and experienced workers’ compensation attorney.
 A workers’ compensation attorney can file a lawsuit to seek fair compensation for surviving relatives.